cyber-dojo/saver/docs/api.md

 # API
 - [(JSON-in)](#json-in) All methods pass their argument in a json hash in the http request body.
 - [(JSON-out)](#json-out) All methods return a json hash in the http response body.
+- Paths on *not* RESTful, GET is used for queries, POST is used for modifiers.

 - - - -
 ## POST group_create(manifests:,options:)